Every heavy drinker eventually gets tired of the hangovers and dealing with the embarrassment of what they drunk texted the night before.

 - My friends or family members didn’t stage an intervention for me.

-The sober truth about addiction recovery
+The sober truth about recovery from addiction:

 Whether it’s for drug or alcohol abuse, getting sober is an important step for anyone who wants to live a healthy life.
 Despite how important sobriety is for someone struggling with drug or alcohol addiction, many people are not initially successful with whatever recovery program they attempt.